HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

   sql_file="element_count_distribution.sql",
 ) }}

 The median is currently at 653 elements per page, up from 616 in 2021, and 587 in 2020—all per the respective mobile data set.
 Do we publish more content, requiring more elements to hold them (something like, more paragraphs per text, more `p` elements)?
 Or is this just another sign of an unchecked `div` pandemic?
-Our data doesn't answer this but it is probably both these—and many more—reasons.
+Our data doesn't answer this but it is probably due to both—and more—reasons.

 ### Top elements